ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 _RO-Crate Website_: Human-readable HTML pages which describe the RO-Crate (i.e. the _Root Data Entity_, its _Data Entities_ and _Context Entities_), with a home-page at `ro-crate-preview.html` (any additional files reside in `ro-crate-preview_files/`)

-_Data Entity_: A JSON-LD representation, in the _RO-Crate Metadata File_, of a directory, file or other resource contained or described by the RO-Crate.
+_Data Entity_: A JSON-LD representation, in the _RO-Crate Metadata File_, of a directory or file or other resource contained in the RO-Crate.

 _Root Data Entity_: A _Data Entity_ of type [Dataset], representing the RO-Crate as a whole.